vfulbrig/NoOneLeftBehind/Readme.txt

 	Open/Close Enchantment Menu: TAB
 	(In Enchantment Menu) Activate Enchantment: SPACE or E

 	To actually choose which character is enchanted, have them interact with a cauldron.
-Only one character may be enchanted at a time.
+If a character is already enchanted, the enchantment will be transfered over to the new character.

+	Having a character interact with a cauldron while already enchanted removes the enchantment.

 					+++ Character Abilities +++